 In a country like America, where the law of inheritance has an entirely different concept when compared with Islamic law, two Muslim lawyers found laid the foundation of Islamic will USA.
 It serves American Muslims by assisting in making Islamic wills and other estate planning that act following the state.
 The lawyers of this forum take their time to learn and understand the financial and personal conditions of their clients, and design estate plans according to the needs of clients.

-If you are a resident of America and are approaching someone for making Islamic will, then you must contact Islamic Will USA because the lawyers will assist you to;
+If you are a resident of America and are approaching someone for making an Islamic will, then you must contact Islamic Will USA because the lawyers will assist you with to;

 - deciding the burial arrangements